 - Contains antibacterial compounds that can help protect against UTIs

 Most pesto recipes use pine nuts.
 Pumpkin seeds contain magnesium, zinc, manganese, and many other nutrients.
 They also contain two known DHT blockers that help prevent hair loss.
 These two DHT blockers, delta-7-sterine and phytosterol beta-sitosterol, make pumpkin seeds great for hair.

-Cilantro Pesto Recipe (With Pumpkin Seeds)
+Cilantro Pesto Recipe (Dairy Free)

 - Cut the toughest parts of the stems off the bunch of cilantro.
 Rough chop the rest and add to a mini food processor.